United Kingdom industrial disputes and strikes (2022–present): Healthcare

 In summer 2022 the government announced below inflation pay rises which lead to a series of strike ballots by health unions.

-In November 2022 James Smith of the London School of Hygiene & Tropical Medicine, Ryan Essex of the University of Greenwich and Rita Issa of University College London wrote in The Lancetthere was no clear evidence of rising patient morbidity or mortality during periods of strike action.
+In November 2022, James Smith of the London School of Hygiene & Tropical Medicine, Ryan Essex of the University of Greenwich and Rita Issa of University College London wrote in The Lancet that there was no clear evidence of rising patient morbidity or mortality during periods of strike action.
 Minimum service level agreements for healthcare typically ensured the most urgent services continued.
 One of many results of health underfunding was lower pay, which lead to staff leaving and further weakened the health system.
 It was argued short-term disruption was undertaken to achieve greater long-term collective benefit.
 It was further argued that health professionals have a duty to draw attention to, protest against, and resist actions that harm collective health.
 The authors called for solidarity between different health care unions.